ORNL-Modelica/TRANSFORM-Library/README.md

 - To use download or clone the repository and Load/Open in your favorite Modelica development environment.

-### Prerequisites

-This library has been tested with:

-- Dymola 2018FD01, 2019

 ### Check that the Library is working

 - To test that the library is working, run the appropriate `runAll_*.mos` script.
 This will simulate all the examples which are included in the regression tests.